ARTbio/genomic-analysis-test/README.md

 ## Reporting

 FAIRness (Findable, Accessible, Reproducible, Reusable) of analyses are major criteria of their quality.
-Thus your Reporting is part of the test !

 Beyond your interpretations and conclusions, it is expected that any piece of your analysis is properly reported so that it can be repeated by a third party, to evaluate the strenght of interpretations and conclusions.

-You can use a branch of this repository, or a fork of this repository for your report.
-You are however free to use any method of your choice for your report.
+Your report has to be addressed to artbio@listes.upmc.fr, this is the only mandatory instruction.
+You are free to use any method of your choice to format this report (standalone document, archive, html link, web link, git repository, etc).
+However, be aware that the quality (FAIRness) of your reporting will be evaluated as a part of the test.

 ## Time limit

 You have a maximum amount of 3 working days (Monday, Tuesday, Wednesday, Thursday and Wednesday) to send you report by any available methode.
 Thus, for example, if you receveid the invitation on Saturday at 2 pm, you should send back your analysis not latter than Wednesday 2 pm.
-Whereas no reporting will we taken into account beyond this limit, partial report available before this limit will of course be carefully considered.
+Whereas no reporting will we taken into account beyond this limit, partial report available before this limit will of course be considered.

 ## Support